 This buffer is necessary since we cannot reverse any signal in real-time.
 There has to be a buffer of recorded audio that can then be processed.
 This is why reverse delay pedals will lag behind the first note played.

 Note that the reverse and delay circuits are likely to be digital and that there will be ADC and DACs are necessary.

-Like the other pedals, there is a feedback loop to feed the delayed signal back into the delay loop (note that it’s the delayed signal rather than the reversed signal).
-The reverse delay pedal design also typically has an output mixer to blend the dry and effected signals together.
+Like the other pedals, there is a feedback loop to feed the delayed signal back into the delay loop (note that it's the delayed signal rather than the reversed signal).
+The reverse delay pedal design also typically has an output mixer to blend the dry and affected signals together.

 What About Analog/Digital Hybrid Delay Pedals?